In severe cases, varicose veins may break, or open sores (called “ulcers”) may form on the skin.

 Symptoms of varicose veins

-Symptoms of varicose veins include pain in the legs, swollen ankles or knees, unexplained fatigue in the legs, time of slow healing in small wounds or cuts in the legs, cramping and discoloration or irritation of the skin on the calves or feet .
+Symptoms of varicose veins include pain in the legs, swollen ankles or knees, unexplained fatigue in the legs, slow healing in minor wounds or cuts in the legs, cramping, and discoloration or irritation of the skin on the calves or feet.

-If you think you are suffering from varicose veins, there are some hospital treatments that can alleviate some of the symptoms, but they are often temporary, costly and, as with all surgeries, they carry a certain degree of risk.
+If you think you are suffering from varicose veins, some hospital treatments can alleviate some symptoms.
+Still, they are often temporary, costly, and, as with all surgeries, they carry a certain degree of risk.

-In contrast, there are dozens of herbal remedies that have been developed, tested and used for years to eliminate varicose veins, treat their symptoms or keep them under control in a healthy and effective way.
+In contrast, dozens of herbal remedies have been developed, tested, and used for years to eliminate varicose veins, treat their symptoms, or keep them under control healthily and effectively.

 Less frequently, varicose veins are caused by diseases such as phlebitis (inflammation of the veins) or congenital anomalies of the veins.

-Venous disease is usually progressive and can not be prevented completely.
+Venous disease is usually progressive and can not be prevented entirely.